By Mel Grau

 A trendy hot spot about one and a half hours’ drive from Madison, Christian’s Bistro offers creative seafood and steak dishes on their changing, seasonal menu.
 At the bar, you can watch chefs in the open and airy kitchen and enjoy an appetizer of the truffle local potato chips with parmesan.
 Go next door to O’So Brewing Company for an award-winning local beer after a delicious dinner.

 Love the Milwaukee Public Market?
 Make a trip to Field to Fork in Sheboygan.
 It’s more slow-paced, farm-to-table focused, and creative.
-You’ll find a cafe serving hipster classics like quinoa bowls with tofu curls and chorizo breakfast burritos, alongside a juice bar, in-house coffee roastery, bakery and mini grocery store.
-Field to Fork is most popular for breakfast and lunch, but their Latin-inspired dinner menu is worth checking out, too.
+You’ll find a cafe serving hipster classics like chorizo breakfast burritos, alongside a juice bar, in-house coffee roastery, bakery and mini grocery store.
+Field to Fork is most popular for breakfast and lunch, but their inspired dinner menu is worth checking out, too.

 As the only Nepalese restaurant in the Milwaukee area, The Cheel has developed a devoted following, which makes getting a seat in the small restaurant no small feat.
 The food is authentic and unusual for Milwaukee, with its mixing of Himalayan and Rocky Mountain traditions.
 You’ll find complex flavors in all meals, including vegan, vegetarian and gluten-free dishes.
 Perhaps the best part of the meal is the homemade dipping sauces--don’t miss out!